What Is a Cash Offer in Real Estate? Here’s What You Need to Know

 - Less risk: A buyer proposing an all-cash offer may be willing to waive an appraisal, which mortgage lenders will often require to ensure they’re not financing an overvalued asset.

 It’s easy to be tempted by a cash offer for your home.
 After all, what could be better than a quick sale for a great price?
-Some research shows that cash buyers pay an average of 11% less than financed buyers, as financed buyers are more likely to have to compensate for the risks to the sale that come with a mortgage in the form of a higher offer.
-Working with a top agent like George Kypreos of Las Vegas, Nevada, can increase your chances of selling for your ideal listing price.
+However, in some instances, cash buyers pay less than financed buyers, as financed buyers are more likely to have to compensate for the risks to the sale that come with a mortgage in the form of a higher offer.

 In Kypreos’s market, “cash offers are paying just as much as financed offers,” he says.
 “If I had the choice, I would rather entertain a cash offer because there’s just less red tape and risk.”